LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the ARKStep memory was ``NULL``

+   **Notes:**
-   **Notes:** The *fp* argument can be ``stdout`` or ``stderr``, or it may point to a specific file created using ``fopen``.
+      The *fp* argument can be ``stdout`` or ``stderr``, or it may point to a specific file created using ``fopen``.

       If ARKStep is currently configured to run in purely explicit or purely implicit mode, this will output a single Butcher table;  if configured to run an ImEx method then both tables will be output.

       When run in parallel, only one process should set a non-NULL value for this pointer, since tables for all processes would be identical.

-.. _Usage.ARKStep.Reinitialization:
+.. _ARKODE.Usage.ARKStep.Reinitialization:

 ARKStep re-initialization function
 -------------------------------------

-To reinitialize the ARKStep module for the solution of a new problem, where a prior call to :c:func:`ARKStepCreate()` has been made, the user must call the function :c:func:`ARKStepReInit()`.
+To reinitialize the ARKStep module for the solution of a new problem, where a prior call to :c:func:`ARKStepCreate` has been made, the user must call the function :c:func:`ARKStepReInit()`.
 The new problem must have the same size as the previous one.
-This routine retains the current settings for all ARKstep module options and performs the same input checking and initializations that are done in :c:func:`ARKStepCreate()`, but it performs no memory allocation as it assumes that the existing internal memory is sufficient for the new problem.
+This routine retains the current settings for all ARKstep module options and performs the same input checking and initializations that are done in :c:func:`ARKStepCreate`, but it performs no memory allocation as it assumes that the existing internal memory is sufficient for the new problem.
 A call to this re-initialization routine deletes the solution history that was stored internally during the previous